bastienboutonnet/frontleftbythespeaker/content/radio.md

 <!--{{< youtube id="GMNKhn0PdgI" autoplay="true">}}-->

 ## Upcoming Show: February 14, 2024 / Valentine's special - B2B of Love

+Today we celebrate love and for the occasion we invite Front Left by the Speaker founders and their partners for two back to backs of love.

 ### Lanato Soundsystem - 18:00 - 19:00
 <!--{{< youtube id="eabwU4ZpQtQ" autoplay="true">}}-->